avanzosc/event-wip/event_registration_analytic/README.rst

 Event registration analytic
 ===========================

-* Creating an analytical account in "Even Registration", where registration is confirmed, or when a person is added to an event/session, and analytical account of the event associated with the project, has not activated the "Generate recurring invoices automatically" field.
+When a registration is confirmed or when a partner is added to an event/session this module will create an analytic account

+* It won't have "Generate recurring invoices automatically" checked

 Credits
 =======